Oriane Jean-François

-Oriane Jean-François (/fr/; born 14 August 2001) is a French professional footballer who plays as a midfielder for Women's Super League club Chelsea and the France national team.
+Oriane Jean-François (/fr/; born 14 August 2001) is a French professional footballer who plays as a midfielder for Women's Super League club Aston Villa and the France national team.

 Club career

 On 17 October 2019, Jean-François signed her first contract with Paris FC.

 On 28 July 2022, Paris Saint-Germain announced the signing of Jean-François on a two-year deal until June 2024.

 On 16 July 2024, Chelsea signed Jean-François signed to a 3-year contract with an additional one-year option.

+On 12 January 2026, Aston Villa signed Jean-François for an undisclosed fee.
+Two days earlier BBC Sport reported that the transfer fee was expected to be £450,000.

 International career

 Jean-François is a former French youth international.
 She was part of the France under-19 squad which won 2019 UEFA Women's Under-19 Championship.

 Jean-François made her senior team debut on 23 October 2020 in a 11–0 win against North Macedonia.